yasufum/spp-tmp/docs/guides/commands/secondary/spp_vf.rst

 ``Components`` is a list of all of worker threads.
 Each of workers has a core ID running on, type of the worker and a list of resources.
 Entry of no name with ``unuse`` type means that no worker thread assigned to the core.
-In other words, it is ready to be assinged.
+In other words, it is ready to be assigned.

 .. _commands_spp_vf_component: